ajitvaniya/todo-redux-thunk/README.md

-# Todo Application Redux + Redux Thunk
+# LOCAL STORAGE AUTH APP

 ## Introduction

-In this application, we will create a simple todo listing.
-We're going to use  React on the front end, with Redux and Redux-Thunk.
+In this application, we will create a simple login,registration and logout with a dashboard.
+Dashboard contains custom data table without any package.

+Added Feature:
+- Login
+- Registration.
+- Added neccessary loader in components.
+- Logout.
+- Table with searching,sorting and pagination without any package.

 ## Details

 Setup:
 - run ```npm i && npm start``` on server.

-Store:
-- Created core redux store which will helps you understand redux lifecycle.
-- File path of redux store core file is - ```src->redux->core.js``
-- To execute redux from terminal - go to file path in terminal and run ```node core```

-Added Feature:
-- Loading apis using redux thunk middleware.
-- Error handling.
-- Added loader during api call.
-- SetTimeout added in middleware.
-- Search In Data